Retire by stateFigures verified May 31, 2026

 Indiana Dunes National Park on Lake Michigan

-Indiana Dunes National Park lines the southern shore of Lake Michigan with beaches, dunes, and trails.
-Boardwalks and the beach areas give flatter options alongside the steeper dune climbs.
+Indiana Dunes National Park runs along the southern shore of Lake Michigan.
+You get beaches, dunes, and trails.
+Boardwalks and the beach keep things flat when you don't feel like climbing the steeper dunes.

 National Park Service